 Generally, the science departments follow guidance in the CLEAPSS documents L238, Health and Safety Induction and Training of Science Teachers and L234, Induction and Training of Science Technicians, suitably customised.
-Any training needs identified by the Head of Department and / or the Technician will be referred to the WGHS Assistant Head of Professional Excellence and the WGSF Deputy Head: Director of Curriculum, who coordinate staff training.
+Any training needs identified by the Head of Department and or the Technician will be referred to the WGHS Deputy Head: Teaching & Learning and the WGSF Deputy Head: Director of Studies, who coordinate staff training.

-Particular training functions are delegated as follows (to be read in conjunction with Section 3: staff roles):
+Particular training functions are delegated as follows (to be read in conjunction with section 3: staff roles):